 Tax Ethical StandardsThe AICPA Tax Division’s Tax Executive Committee is authorized to issue binding standards under the AICPA Code of Professional Conduct and has issued a series of Statements on Standards for Tax Services, as well as interpretations thereof.
 The Division also actively comments on and provides guidance on external practice standards, such as Circular 230, Regulations Governing the Practice of Attorneys, Certified Public Accountants, Enrolled Agents, Enrolled Actuaries, and Appraisers Before the Internal Revenue Service.
 A section of the Tax Center website includes documents and articles on compliance.
 Such standards ensure that Treasury, IRS officials and the general public are aware of AICPA and Tax Section members’ opinions and positions.

 Membership and Volunteer OpportunitiesIn addition to the benefits described above, Tax Section members can take pride in belonging to the premier CPA tax professional organization, and have an opportunity to participate in major issues affecting tax practice in the U.S. Annually, nearly 250 members volunteer to serve on the various Tax Division committees and task forces.
-Volunteer opportunities and registration forms are described at http://volunteers.aicpa.org/.
+Volunteer opportunities and registration forms are described on the AICPA website.
 Tax Section members can be proud of their profession and their professional organization as it supports member practices, represents their interests in Washington, DC, and encourages high ethical standards of tax practice.
-Tax Section membership information can be found at http://tax.aicpa.org/memberships.

 Mr. Holub is a former chair of the AICPA Tax Division’s Tax Practice Management Committee.
 Mr. Porter is the chair of the AICPA Tax Division’s Tax Practice Improvement Committee.
 For more information about this column, contact Ms. Rubin at firstname.lastname@example.org.